Practical Information: Student Visas and Residency

 Before Leaving the United States:

-• Application must be made in a Spanish consulate in the United States from one to three months in advance of the date of departure.
+• Application must be made in a Spanish consulate in the United States or at the offices of a designated service provider at least three months in advance of the date of departure.
 Click here to access visa information from the Embassy of Spain in the US.

 • All students should apply for a “long-term” visa with a “length of stay” of at least 200 days in order to ensure that you are not simply issued a non-renewable 180-day visa.
-Such long-term visas, when issued, are valid for 90 days from the date of arrival.
-With this visa, students must request a temporary residency card within 30 days of arrival in Spain.
-This will enable them to remain in Spain for the rest of the semester or, if desired, for the rest of the academic year.
+Such long-term visas will enable students to remain in Spain for the rest of the semester.
+Please consult your study abroad office if you intend to study in Madrid for the whole academic year as this requires a different kind of visa.

 Once in Spain: